 While Ehlers was still employed by Washington, another gardener named John Gottleib Richler also worked at Mount Vernon.
 Richler was a German servant indentured for three years in return for Washington paying for his passage from Germany to the United States.9 Otherwise not much is known about Richler [not Ehlers], who presumably left Mount Vernon after his term of indenture ended.

 There were many other gardeners who worked at Mount Vernon, but their personal information is scarce.
 Two of these gardeners were David Cowan and William Spence.
 David Cowan worked for Washington for a little over a year between 1773 and 1774.
-William Spence was hired to work at Mount Vernon as a gardener in 1797, and stayed on after Washington's death in 1799.
+William Spence was hired to work at Mount Vernon as a gardener in 1797 and stayed on after Washington's death in 1799.
+Working under Spence were enslaved gardeners George, Harry, and Joseph.
+They toiled in the heat, weeding and planting strawberries in the vineyard enclosure, sowing seeds for spinach and other greens in the kitchen garden, and pruning plantings, harvesting cabbage, and transplanting orange trees in the ornamental upper garden.10

 Washington contributed to the look of several natural spaces at Mount Vernon, including, the vista approaching the house, the Bowling Green, and the upper and lower walled gardens.
 For each garden area, Washington specified the types of plants and features that he wanted.
 In the Bowling Green, for example, Washington had the area shaped perfectly flat, using rollers to compress the earth and planted with velvety English grass to create a lush setting.